aniketpandey2912/aniketpandey2912/README.md

 ### <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="45" /> About Me:

-- 🔭 I’m currently working as a JavaScript Developer Intern at @Cloudify
+- 🔭 I’m have worked as a JavaScript Developer Intern at @Cloudify from 12th June 2023 to 29th September 2023.

 - 🌱 I’m currently learning *Vue.js, Custome Automation And Integration*